outr/youi/tutorial/tutorial.md

     val button = load[tag.Button]("b1")
     button.clickEvent := RealtimeEvent()
     button.clickEvent.on {
-      //Replace person with a one with new values on button click. case evt => person := Person("Test User", 987)
+      //Replace person with one with new values on button click. case evt => person := Person("Test User", 987)
     }